EPW varieties as moduli spaces on ordinary GM surfaces and special GM threefolds: GM Varieties and EPW Varieties

+\begin{proposition} Consider a Gushel--Mukai threefold $X$.
+Then a point $q$ in $Y_{A(X)}^{\geq 2}$ corresponds to a period dual $X_q$ of $X$.
+In particular, the period dual \begin{itemize} \item is a special Gushel--Mukai threefold if the point $q$ is in $Y_{A(X)}^3$; \item is an ordinary Gushel--Mukai threefold if the point $q$ is in $Y_{A(X)}^2$. \end{itemize} Conversely, any period dual of $X$ arises as above for some $q\in\bp(V_6(X))$. \end{proposition}

-Due to \cite[Theorem 1.9]{BP23}, information of the period partners or duals for a Gushel--Mukai threefolds $X$ can be read from the Kuznetsov component $\Ku(X)$.
-Once an addition data is included (serves as $V_5$), one can recover $X$ from $\Ku(X)$ according to \cite{JLZ22}.
+Due to \cite[Theorem 1.9]{BP23}, information about the period partners or duals for a Gushel--Mukai threefold $X$ can be read from the Kuznetsov component $\Ku(X)$.
+Once an additional datum is included (serving as $V_5$), one can recover $X$ from $\Ku(X)$ according to \cite{JLZ22}.